Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Hmmmm.

-Of course I recognize the story, a thinly disguised variation of my own I played football story collection.
-I give him my full attention.
+Of course I recognized the story, a thinly disguised variation of my own I played football story collection.
+I gave him my full attention.

-As one who has told many a tall football tale, I oblige him with all due courtesy, plus I ask questions so he doesn't have to resort to speed-talking in run-on sentences, a common necessity, with seniors speaking to disinterested parties.
+As one who has told many a tall football tale, I obliged him with all due courtesy, plus I nodded and asked questions so he didn't have to resort to speed-talking in run-on sentences, a common necessity, with seniors speaking to disinterested parties.

 FYI: He chose 20.